Vector Symbolic Finite State Machines in Attractor Neural Networks: Attractor network construction

-is the magnitude of noise due to the undesired finite inner product with other stored terms (see Appendix).
+is the magnitude of noise due to the undesired finite inner product with other stored terms (see Section \ref{section:appendix_no_mask} for proof).
 Thus as long as the magnitude of the noise is not too large, $\vec{x}$ will be a solution of $\vec{z} = \mathrm{sgn}(\mat W\vec{z})$ and so a fixed-point attractor of the dynamics.

 When a valid stimulus is presented as input to the network however, masking the network state, the previously obfuscated asymmetric transition terms become significant and dominate the dynamics.
-Assuming there is a stored transition term $\mat{E}$ corresponding to a valid edge with vectors $\vec{x},\vec{e},\vec{y},\vec{s}_a, \vec{s}_b$ having the same meaning as in \mbox{Equation \ref{eqn:tran_term}}, we have
+Assuming there is a stored transition term $\mat{E}$ corresponding to a valid edge with hypervectors $\vec{x},\vec{e},\vec{y},\vec{s}_a, \vec{s}_b$ having the same meaning as in \mbox{Equation \ref{eqn:tran_term}}, during a masking operation we have

-where $\appropto$ implies approximate proportionality.
+where $\appropto$ implies approximate proportionality (see Section \ref{section:appendix_mask} for proof).
 The second set of terms can be ignored, as they project only to neurons which are currently being masked.
 Thus the only significant term is that containing the edge state $\vec{e}$, which consequently drives the network to the $\vec{e}$ state, enacting the $\vec{x} \stackrel{\vec{s}_a}{\longrightarrow} \vec{e}$ transition.
 Since the state $\vec{e}$ is also stored as an attractor within the network, we have

 and

 thus the edge states $\vec{e}$ are also fixed-point attractors of the network dynamics.
 To complete the transition from state $\vec{x}$ to $\vec{y}$, the second stimulus $\vec{s}_b$ is applied, giving